 Saint Joseph High School was founded in 1915.
 We are a Catholic High School located in Natrona Heights, PA above the scenic Allegheny River Valley.
 We are the oldest Catholic high school in the Diocese of Pittsburgh.
 Saint Joseph High School currently educates 170 students from 2 dioceses, 44 parishes, 4 counties and 21 school districts.
 We are accredited by the Middle States Association of Colleges and Schools.

-Saint Joseph High School has been educating students for nearly 100 years in academics, the arts and athletics.
+Saint Joseph High School has been educating students for over 100 years in academics, the arts and athletics.
 We regularly turn out National Merit recognized students, National History Day winners, award-winning theatrical productions, WPIAL championship basketball teams – and solid citizens.
 In fact, Saint Joseph High School is the only Pittsburgh Diocesan high school to be named a School of Excellence (formerly named Top 50 Catholic High School) in the Nation since 2006.

 We believe that each person is called to spiritual and moral growth which is the ultimate goal of all curriculum and programs.
 Through an understanding of the Gospel message and active participation in Liturgy and prayer, each student is encouraged to grow in relationship with God and neighbor.